lzhenn/lzhenn.github.io/_posts/2021-02-20-pkg-py-project.md

 conda activate test_aeolus
 ```

+Try to run the project in this new environment, you will encontour many `ModuleNotFoundError`.

-Install required packages in the brand-new environment by `pip`, until our package runs smooth.
+This is a "ping-pang" game, and install required packages in the brand-new environment by `pip`, until our package runs smooth.
+At this moment:

 ```bash
 pip freeze > requirements.txt